SoldierChen/SoldierChen.github.io/_news/announcement_5.md

 related_posts: false
 ---

-The paper "[April: Accuracy-Improved Floating-Point Approximation For Neural Network Accelerators](https://soldierchen.github.io/publications/)" has been accepted to **DAC 2025**.
+The paper "[April: Accuracy-Improved Floating-Point Approximation For Neural Network Accelerators](https://soldierchen.github.io/publications/)" has been accepted to **DAC 2025**. :clap: